Open-Cascade-SAS/OCCT/dox/user_guides/xde/xde.md

 @tableofcontents

-@section occt_xde_1_ Introduction
+@section occt_xde_1 Introduction

-@subsection occt_xde_1_1 Overview of the Extended Data Exchange (XDE) This manual explains how to use the Extended Data Exchange (XDE).
+This manual explains how to use the Extended Data Exchange (XDE).
 It provides basic documentation on setting up and using XDE.
 For advanced information on XDE and its applications, see our offerings  at <a href="http://www.opencascade.com/services/support/">on our web site</a>.

-Based on document architecture, XDE allows processing of various types of data to and from external files.

-XDE is available for users of Open CASCADE Technology on all supported platforms (Linux, Windows).

-@subsubsection occt_xde_1_1_1 Prerequisite
+The Extended Data Exchange (XDE) module allows extending the scope of exchange by translating  additional data attached to geometric BREP data, thereby improving the interoperability with external software.

+Data types such as colors, layers, assembly descriptions and validation properties (i.e. center of gravity, etc.) are supported.
+These data are stored together with shapes in an XCAF document.
+It is also possible to add a new types of data taking the existing tools as prototypes.

+Finally, the XDE provides reader and writer tools for reading and writing the data supported by XCAF to and from IGES and STEP files.

+@figure{/user_guides/xde/images/646_xde_11_400.png,"Shape imported using XDE"}

-The Extended Data Exchange (XDE) component requires Advanced Shape Healing for operation.
+The XDE component requires @ref occt_user_guides__shape_healing "Shape Healing" toolkit for operation.

-@subsubsection occt_xde_1_1_2 Environment variables
-To use XDE you have to set the environment variables properly.
-Make sure that two important environment variables are set as follows:
-  * *CSF_PluginDefaults* points to sources of  <i>\%CASROOT%/src/XCAFResources ($CASROOT/src/XCAFResources)</i>.
-  * *CSF_XCAFDefaults* points to sources of <i>\%CASROOT%/src/XCAFResources ($CASROOT/src/XCAFResources)</i>.
-@subsubsection occt_xde_1_1_3 Basic terms
+@subsection occt_xde_1_1 Basic terms

 For better understanding of XDE, certain key terms are defined:
 * **Shape** - a standalone shape, which does not belong to the assembly structure.
 * **Instance** - a replication of another shape with a location that can be the same location or a different one.
 * **Assembly** - a construction that is either a root or a sub-assembly.
-@subsubsection occt_xde_1_1_4 XDE Data Types
-The following types of data are currently supported:
-  * assemblies
-  * validation properties
-  * names
-  * colors
-  * layers
-It is also possible to add new types of data by using tools as prototypes.
-This makes XDE a basically extensible framework.

-In addition, XDE provides reading and writing tools to read and write the data supported by STEP and IGES files.
-@subsubsection occt_xde_1_1_5 XDE Organization
+@subsection occt_xde_1_2 XDE Organization

 The basis of XDE, called XCAF, is a framework based on OCAF (Open CASCADE Technology Application Framework) and is intended to be used with assemblies and with various kinds of attached data (attributes).
 Attributes can be Individual attributes for a shape, specifying some characteristics of a shape, or they can be Grouping attributes, specifying that a shape belongs to a given group whose definition is specified apart from the shapes.

 XDE works in an OCAF document with a specific organization defined in a dedicated XCAF module.
 This organization is used by various functions of XDE to exchange standardized data other than shapes and geometry.